alexbrault/Pathfinder2EOversights/README.md

 ---
 * `p.62` in "Field Medic" description: "You gain the **Battle Medic** skill feat."
 The feat as listed on `p.258` is named **Battle Medicine**.
 * `p.73` in Chirurgeon research field: "lesser antidote, less antiplague, or **lesser** elixir of life".
 This should be **minor** elixir of life, right?
 Found by [/u/HereWeGoTeddy on Reddit](https://www.reddit.com/r/Pathfinder2e/comments/ciqr0d/chirurgeon_class_feature_gives_lesser_elixir_of/).
+* `p.75` in Perpetual Infusions: "Mutagenist: Choose two of the following formulas: lesser bestial mutagen, **lesser bullheaded mutagen**...".
+There is no bullheaded mutagen in the rest of the book.
 * `p.86` in Table 3-3 Animal Instincts: The deer has the trait **Charge**.
 Looks like this isn't a valid trait.
 * `p.91` in Thrash: "plus your **ferocious specialization** damage".
 What is that?
 Is that meant to be **weapon specialization**?
 (Credit to [/u/boomstik101](https://www.reddit.com/r/Pathfinder2e/comments/cfomkf/barbarian_ferocious_specilization_damage/) on Reddit.)
 * `p.93` in Dragon Transformation: "your breath weapon DC increases to 30".
 Isn't this leftover from the playtest?
 Shouldn't this instead be something like being able to use the barbarian's Class DC?